v12technology/fluxtion-quickstart/README.md

  - sources - The java source files used to generate the classes

 Executing the jar a second time sees a significant reduction in execution time as the application uses the compiled processor from the first run.
-The cached class is loaded internally by the reuseOrBuild method.
-This gives an almost instant response to the application.
+The cached classes are loaded internally by the reuseOrBuild method.
+Using the cached compiled classes gives an almost instant response to the event stream in the application.

 Deleting the cache directory will cause the regeneration and compilation of the solution.